Sperm donation laws by country: UK

 Some clinics exchange vials with clinics in other countries by mutual export and import to enable them to use samples from a wider pool of donors.

+The HFEA allows donor conceived people aged 16 and older who were born after 1 August 1991 to request information about their half siblings conceived from the same donor.
+At 18, they can join the HFEA's Donor Sibling Link, which allows donor conceived people to find their genetic siblings and share contact details.
+Requested information does not include information about siblings from the same donor born abroad, so it may not tell the DCP their total number of genetic siblings if the sperm was imported or exported.

-The offspring of sperm providers have the right to know the identity of the donor when the person reaches the age of 18, if conception occurred after March 31, 2005.
-Donors who donated before that time (and after August 1, 1991) can remove their own anonymity.
+Donor conceived people in the UK have the right to know the identity of the donor when the person reaches the age of 18, if treatment was in the UK and conception occurred after March 31, 2005.
+Donors who donated between 1 August 1991 and 31 March 2005 can remove their own anonymity.
 Despite fears in the medical profession, the number of donors actually increased after anonymity was removed.
 In 2007, a parliamentary committee recommended that birth certificates include the identity of the donor, but this has not yet been legislated.